YemreAybey/Weather-App/README.md

 ## Getting started

-To get started with the app, clone the repo
+To get started with the app, clone the repo or just go here ==> [WeatherApp](https://yemreaybey.github.io/Weather-App/)

 ```
 git clone => The SSH key or URL <=